MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-case-resolutions.md

 The chart displays the impact as a red or blue bar.
 The midpoint is the overall average case resolution time.
 A red bar indicates that the topic's resolution time is longer than the average case resolution time, resulting in a negative impact on overall case resolution performance.
 A blue bar indicates that the resolution time is shorter, resulting in a positive impact on overall case resolution performance.
 Improving case-resolution time for the top resolve-time topics in red will have the greatest impact on improving overall system performance.

-To see additional information about each topic, right-click the topic name, hover over **Drillthrough**, and then select **Topic Drill Through** to display the Topic details dashboard.
+To see additional information about each topic, right-click the topic name, hover over **Drillthrough**, and then select **Topic drillthrough** to display the Topic details dashboard.
 For more information, see [Topic details dashboard](dashboard-topic-details.md).